achuthhadnoor/javascript/README.md

     let person = { name, age };
     ```

-Certainly!
-Let's delve into some more advanced interview questions related to objects in JavaScript:

 ### 13. **Explain the concept of object destructuring in ES6.**
     - Object destructuring allows you to extract properties from an object and assign them to variables.